BrainAnnex/life123/README.md

-### BETA 26 (v0.26.0) IN-PROGRESS
+### BETA 26.1 (v0.26.1)

 # Life123
-Detailed quantitative modeling of biological systems in 1, 2 and 3D (as well as single-compartment reactions)
+Dynamical Modeling of Biological Systems in 1, 2 and 3D (as well as single-compartment reactions)

 Includes diffusion, reactions, diffusion/reaction and (coming soon) membranes and compartments.